 Rebuke is a gift.
-Be careful when you criticise.
-Friends often take offence for a warning.
-Honest people deserve it, to improve.
-Enemies only get such free lessons from your critique to strengthen their wrongdoing.
-A wise man must be a fool indeed to teach lessons to his own enemy.
-Don’t fix the wrong thing.
+Be careful when you admonish.
+Friends may take offence for a warning but you owe it to them.
+Honest people deserve critique, to improve.
+Enemies only use such free lessons to adjust their shots and train their wrongdoing.

 This reminds me of a story: